AdamantLife/SQLtoObsidianNote/README.md

   input              The input SQL file

 options:
+  -o OUTPUT, --output OUTPUT
-  -h, --help         show this help message and exit --output OUTPUT    The output directory
+                        The output directory
+  -d DIALECT, --dialect DIALECT
-  --dialect DIALECT  The SQL dialect to use
+                        The SQL dialect to use
+  -i INDEX, --index INDEX
+                        If provided, generate an index page with the given name
 ```

 Lower-level usage involves `SQLtoObsidianNote.parse_sql(inputstring, dialect = dialect)` which returns a list of `TablePage` objects.
 While no official documentation has been generated the package is fully typed and the codebase is very small so it's a quick read.